 If so, she never benefited financially from all the attention.
 She lived a simple life in that same house and eventually died in 2004.

-Paranormal fans who just love these unexplained mysteries suggest that the faces were manifested on the floor by telekinesis.
-This notion was based on the claim that the expressions on their faces used to change with the mood of Maria Pereira.
+Paranormal fans suggest that the faces were manifested on the floor by telekinesis.
+This notion was based on the absurdly unscientific claim that the expressions on their faces used to change with the mood of Maria Pereira.

 So, is this proof of the spirit?
 The afterlife?
 Alternate dimensions?